existancepy/bss-macro-py/README.md

 **Bugs and fixes:**

-~1.
-The player keeps rotating at the hive before walking~
+1. The player keeps rotating at the hive before walking
    - The code is not able to detect the hive.
 To fix this, take a screenshot of the hive area under your hotbar.
 Reset your character, then press "."
 4        times, pgup (fn+ up arrow) until you cant go up anymore.
 Than press "o" until you stop zooming out.
    - Disable your shift lock switch and using cmd+shift+4, take a screenshot of the area under your hotbar.
 Try to keep the screenshot as small as possible.
    - Here is an example: https://imgur.com/a/pvWYaWP You can take the screenshot anywhere in the red box
    - Replace hive1.png in the images folder with your new image

-1. The player keeps rotating at the hive before walking
- - Run hivedebug.py (Ensure that bee swarm is open and you have a claimed hive) *hivedebug.py can be ran in the same way as e_macro.py, check steps 6 and 7 in the "setup" section